Zimbabwe Food Guide

 Chikenduza (Candy Cakes)

-Colorful sweet buns popular at celebrations.
-Flavored with lemon, colored with food dye, and coated with sugar glaze.
-Soft, sweet, and festive addition to any meal or special occasion.
+Brightly coloured sweet buns that show up at celebrations.
+They are flavoured with lemon, tinted with food dye, and finished with a sugar glaze.
+Soft and sweet, they suit any special occasion.

 Regional Specialties & Local Favorites